Tari789/Marketplace-Dashboard-Template/README.md

 ## What this is for

 Most dashboard portfolios show a screenshot.
-The interesting part of building a reporting layer isn't the chart — it's the decisions underneath it:
+The interesting part of building a reporting layer isn't the chart, it's the decisions underneath it:

 - What exactly counts as an "active driver"?
 - Is utilization measured against online time or against total time?